iotdomain/iotdomain-standard/iotconnect-standard.md

   2. Commercial devices that connect to a service provider share personal information without the user understanding what this information is, and without having control on how it is used.
 While regulations like Europe's [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation) attempt to address this ... somewhat, reports of data misuse and breaches remain all too frequent.

   3. There is no easy and secure way to self-serve information over the internet.
-Often the only option is to trust a 3rd party service provider in this, which leads to the previous two problems.
-In addition the monthly recurring cost might be out of reach for many users.
+It either requires opening a port in the firewall or use a 3rd party service provider, which leads to the previous two problems.

 This standard defines the security aspects build into the specification.